pkgcraft/scallop/README.md

 # scallop

-Rust-based wrapper library and executable for bash.
+Rust-based library and executable that wrap bash.
 It enables writing bash builtins natively in rust and running them in either standard bash (with loadable builtin support enabled) or via the scallop executable.